MicrosoftDocs/cpp-docs/docs/cpp/ASAN/asan-top-level.md

    - Visual Studio project system
    - Visual Studio Cmake make integration

  You simply run your program normally.
-This will light up [many types of bugs](#errors) in the debugger IDE, on the command line or these can be stored in a new type of dump file for precise off-line processing.
+This will light up [many types of precisely diagnosed bugs](#errors).
+These [errors can be reported three (3) ways](#TBD): in the debugger IDE, on the command line or stored in a new type of dump file for precise off-line processing.

 ### Using the Address Sanitizer